Health & Wellbeing

 This is when a person's emotional and physical reactions change because of the event.
 For example:

-Very young children can also suffer from PTSD.
-Some of their symptoms include nightmares or re-enacting the traumatic event through play.
+It’s worth noting that very young children can also suffer from PTSD.
+This may manifest in the form of nightmares or re-enacting the traumatic event through play.

 This is when a person goes through symptoms that directly affect their mind.
 For example, they have: